Admissions

 15

-Majors and minors in psychology can use four of the points to exempt from PSYCH-UA 1 and to count as one of the ten courses required for the major or as one of the four courses required for the minor.
-The other four points cannot be applied towards the major or minor.
+Majors and minors in psychology can use four of the credits to exempt from PSYCH-UA 1 and to count as one of the ten courses required for the major or as one of the four courses required for the minor.
+The other four credits cannot be applied towards the major or minor.

 16